philrussel21/AirGear-Aerospace-marketplace/README.md

 -   **Money**

     -   A Ruby gem library for dealing with money and currency conversion.
-It represents monetary values as integeres, in cents to produce the most accurate results.
+It represents monetary values as integers, in cents to produce the most accurate results.
 This gem was used with eu_central_bank gem to implement the currency conversion feature within the app.

 -   **EU Central Bank Gem**